 Summing up, anyone advertising a property in Andalucía for vacation lettings should register the property in the Tourism Registry immediately to avoid sanctions, unless it is believed that one of the exceptions mentioned in the legislation applies.
 Advocate Abroad can assist you with making an application for a tourist rental licence in Spain.

-In order to avoid purchasing a property, you should consider hiring an independent solicitor who can check to ensure that the property you are purchasing can be rented to tourists.
+In order to avoid such problems when purchasing a property, you should consider hiring an independent solicitor who can check to ensure that the property you are purchasing can be rented to tourists.
 For more useful information read: how an independent solicitor can save you a fortune when investing in property in Spain and buying a house in Spain.